pvdk84/editor/README.md

 Just a simple editor to get acquainted with javaFX.

 Features:
-- file menu: open, save, new
+- file menu with options "open", "save", and "new"

-- edit menu: cut, copy, paste
+Maybe turn it into my own customized coding editor sometime, with:

-Maybe turn it into my own customized coding editor sometime:
+- tabs for different open files on the top
-- tabs for different open files
+- overview directory on the left
 - line numbering
 - find function
 - duplicate, delete line